Denodo Standard for AWS 8.0 Quick Start Guide

 This document refers to Denodo Standard for AWS Marketplace previous to February 2022 that has been replaced by Denodo Professional for AWS Marketplace.

 And a different brand new Denodo Standard for AWS Marketplace subscription has been launched starting in February 2022

-Denodo Platform, the leading data virtualization product for unifying enterprise data and delivering data services for the business, is available on Amazon Web Services (AWS) Marketplace as a PayAsYouGo offering.
+Denodo Technologies, the leading data virtualization company is offering its software for unifying enterprise data and delivering data services for the business on Amazon Web Services (AWS) Marketplace as a PayAsYouGo offering.
 Thank you for choosing Denodo for AWS as your data virtualization technology!

 Denodo for AWS comes in two flavors: Denodo Standard for AWS and Denodo Platform for AWS.
 This quick start guide will give you an overview of Denodo Standard and show you how to quickly start building data virtualization solutions on AWS.

 Denodo Standard consists of the same engine as the Denodo Platform and supports a broad range of functionality for users to get started at an affordable price.
 Some of the key features include: